-The book starts with a historical treatment of cybernetics, and proceeds with a philosophical explanation of its collapse-emphasizing the work of Turing, Ashby and von Neumann-and connects it with the emerging technologies carrying its signature.
-The transhumanist metaphysics of both cybernetics and NBIC is then unveiled.
-Finally, avenues of research that may allow these technologies to circumvent the cybernetic fate are indicated.
-It is advanced that emerging technologies ultimately entail an affirmation of humanity.
+The book starts with a historical and theoretical articulation of cybernetics in order to proceed with a philosophical explanation of its collapse-emphasizing the work of Alan Turing, Ross Ashby and John von Neumann.
+Subsequently, Malapi-Nelson unveils the common metaphysical signature shared between cybernetics and emergent technologies, identifying this signature as transhumanist in nature.
+Finally, avenues of research that may allow these disruptive technologies to circumvent the cybernetic fate are indicated.
+It is proposed that emerging technologies ultimately entail an affirmation of humanity.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, B, BG, CY, CZ, D, DK, EW, E, FIN, F, GR, HR, H, IRL, I, LT, L, LR, M, NL, PL, P, R, S, SLO, SK ausgeliefert werden.